MicrosoftDocs/partner-center-docs-powershell/README.md

 The licenses for this project do not grant you rights to use any Microsoft names, logos, or trademarks.
 Microsoft's general trademark guidelines can be found at http://go.microsoft.com/fwlink/?LinkID=254653.

-Privacy information can be found at https://privacy.microsoft.com/
+Privacy information can be found at [Microsoft Privacy] (https://privacy.microsoft.com/).

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.